 Adam is the driving force behind Steady.
 He's made a career out of supporting workers and entrepreneurs.
 Adam's concerns about the workforce are deeply personal — growing up, his single mother worked several jobs to make ends meet.

 Adam began his career in investment banking, where he worked for Lehman Brothers and Barrington Associates.
 He later turned his talents to economic development.
 Adam was the co-founder of the largest Western digital entertainment content and analytics company in China.
-He also co-founded ARC China, a private equity investor supporting entrepreneurs in underdeveloped regions of the country, as well as in other parts of the world.

 In 2016, he was named one of Advertising Age's 40 under 40.